-At 10^4 K, $k_BT \sim 1$ eV, so the gas is not moving gas enough for the typical collision to induce ionisation (since the hydrogen ionisation potential is 13.6 eV).
+The next hottest phase, called the warm ionised medium or H II regions, is gas at temperatures of ~ 10 K. At this temperature $k_BT \sim 1$ eV, so the gas is not moving gas enough for the typical collision to induce ionisation (since the hydrogen ionisation potential is 13.6 eV).
 Instead, WIM gas is found near hot stars that provide high energy photons to photoionise the hydrogen.
-Regions in this state occupy $\sim 10\%$ of the volume of the galactic disk, and their typical densities are 1-100 cm-3, although there is a huge range of variation.
+Regions in this state occupy ~ 10% of the volume of the Galactic disc, and their typical densities are $1 - 100 \text{ cm}^{-3}$ , although there is a huge range of variation.